kaizhu256/node-swagger-mongodb/README.md

-# change since c6babaad
+# change since 3f906622
-- npm publish 2015.7.9
+- npm publish 2015.7.10
-- disable user login/logout for coverage analysis
-- revert test-code from README.md to test.js
-- replace swmg.normalizeErrorJsonapi with swmg.onErrorJsonapi
-- change api crudReplaceOrCreateOne's _timeCreated property to behave like crudCreateOne
-- rename property to field
-- add swmg.swaggerJson$$Dummy to pass validation warnings for auto-created schemas
-- add definition JsonapiRequest
-- hide _timeCreated and _timeModified from definitions
-- create JsonapiResponse with JsonapiResponseError and JsonapiResponseData merged together
+- merge crudReplaceOrCreateOne into crudReplaceOne and crudUpdateOrCreateOne into crudUpdateOne with optional upsert param
 - none